juniversal/juniversal.github.io/getting-started.markdown

     javaToCPlusPlus {
     }

 Run `gradle javaToCPlusPlus` to do the translation.
-You'll see a lot of C++ code get generated, but it's only partially baked, so don't expect it to work.
+You'll see a lot of C++ code get generated, but it's only partially baked at this point, so don't expect it to work.

 We'll write up more later about using j2objc and JUniversal, but the rest of this doc will just cover C#.

+### Running the translators on your code--command line ###

+To run the translator directly, do

+    java -jar juniversal/juniversal-translator/build/libs juniversal-translator-0.8-SNAPSHOT.jar -o <output-directory> -l <target-language> [-classpath <classpath>] [-sourcepath <sourcepath>] <java-project-directories-to-translate>...

+For example, to transate the main acme-model source:

+    java -jar juniversal/juniversal-translator/build/libs juniversal-translator-0.8-SNAPSHOT.jar -o acme-app/acme-model/c# -l c# -classpath jsimple/jsimple-util/build/libs/jsimple-util-0.8-SNAPSHOT.jar acme-app/acme-model/src/main/java

+And the test source:

+    java -jar juniversal/juniversal-translator/build/libs juniversal-translator-0.8-SNAPSHOT.jar -o acme-app/acme-model/c# -l c# -classpath jsimple/jsimple-util/build/libs/jsimple-util-0.8-SNAPSHOT.jar -sourcepath acme-app/acme-model/src/main/java  acme-app/acme-model/src/test/java

-### Making your source translator friendly ###
+### Fixing up your code to be translator friendly ###

+It's important to understand that the translator just handles the Java language proper along with a few core runtime primitives integrated with the language, like String and StringBuilder.

+For library calls, you'll want to switch them to JSimple libraries or potentially something else of your choosing.
+So don't use java.util.HashMap; use jsimple.util.HashMap instead (which is pretty much the same, based on Apache Harmony, so normally an easy switch).
+See the JSimple Javadoc for more info on what's all included.

+### More C# build setup ###

 Now (after fixing up the Java for any translator reported issues) you'll have directory structure like: